 One of the most notable developments happened in 2019, when California passed AB-5, a law that would have reclassified most rideshare drivers (and other "gig workers" like Door Dash delivery drivers and Instacar shoppers) as employees.
 But, in 2020, California voters passed Proposition 22, which allows Uber and Lyft to continue to treat drivers as independent contractors.

 If you're injured in an accident in an Uber or Lyft vehicle, you'll probably be able to get compensation for your injuries and other losses through the rideshare company's car insurance.
 But, in some cases, you still might want to file a car accident lawsuit.

 Learn more about rideshare company liability for passenger injuries after an accident.

 Two women (identified as "Jane Does") sued Uber in federal court in 2015, claiming Uber drivers sexually assaulted them.
-The first Jane Doe said that her driver questioned her ability to pay for her ride and suggested she pay him with a sexual favor.
+The first Jane Doe said that her driver tried to sexually assault her while he was driving and that after he stopped the vehicle, he continued the assault.
+The second Jane Doe said that her driver questioned her ability to pay for her ride and suggested she pay him with a sexual favor.
 He then drove her to a remote location, where he raped her.
-The case settled in 2016, but the terms weren't released to the public.
+The cases settled in 2016, but the terms weren't released to the public.
 (Non-disclosure agreements are pretty common in personal injury cases.)